 Finding the right candidates takes time, but it doesn’t have to be complicated.
 As you’d expect, the process isn’t black and white.
 There is no clear “one best” choice for the right person to suit your company.
 Instead, learn to look beyond experience and education.
 Look for real results, and know that interview “superstars” might fall flat once the first impression fades.

 Try to picture your candidates as if they’re already a member of the team.
 Will they fit in?
 Do they have something of value to offer beyond their experience?
 Things like communication, teamwork, and efficiency aren’t always teachable.
 Your company culture depends on your ability to source strong, high-performing candidates who are a pleasure to work with.
 Don’t catch yourself making any of these mistakes.
+Also, try and use video interviews to recruit, because they can access top talent faster, make significant cost savings, and access a more geographically diverse talent pool.

 Image Credit to Christin Hume on Unsplash